-The Last Lesson NCERT Solutions cover every Understanding the text, Talking about the text, Working with words, Noticing form, and Writing question from Class 12 Flamingo Prose Chapter 1 The Last Lesson by Alphonse Daudet, mapped to the 2026-27 CBSE syllabus.
-This page hosts the free Collegedunia PDF, a section-wise question map, and CBSE marker-style answer templates for the linguistic-chauvinism, mother-tongue, and patriotism question clusters that examiners reuse year after year.
+The Last Lesson NCERT Solutions answer every question from Class 12 Flamingo Prose Chapter 1 The Last Lesson by Alphonse Daudet.
+Each answer follows the 2026-27 CBSE marking style, with textual evidence and a clear theme tag.
+This page hosts the free Collegedunia solutions PDF plus a section-wise question map.

 • CBSE Weightage: 6 to 10 marks (Section C, Flamingo Prose) - one Short Answer + one Long Answer almost every session